 An ongoing, multi-volume work that provides detailed descriptions of an author's life and work.
 Covers many American and European authors.

-Reference materials can be found on the 1st floor of the John C. Pace Library:
+Reference materials can be found on the 1st floor of the John C. Pace Library, as well as in selected databases.

 The Dictionary of Feminist Theory.
 1995.
 (Ref.
 HQ 1115 H86 1995)